ehsteve/roentgen/docs/guide/transmission.rst

     plt.title("{0} {1}".format(str(thickness), air.name))

 This plot shows that air, though not a dense material, does block low energy x-rays over long distances.
+For convenience, the function `~roentgen.util.density_ideal_gas` is provided which can calculate the density of a gas given a pressure and temperature.

 Compounds
 ---------